embedly/embedly-docs/endpoints/response.rst

 ``error``
     When accessing multiple urls at once Embedly will not throw HTTP errors as normal.
-Instead it will return an 'error' type response that includes the 'url', 'error_message' and 'error_code'.
+Instead, it will return an ``error`` type response that includes the ``url``, ``error_message`` and ``error_code``.

 .. _safebrowse:

 Safe
 ----
-Safe is an attribute that tells you if the url is on a phishing or malware list .
+Safe is an attribute that tells you if the url is on a phishing or malware list.
 Embedly uses Google's `Safe Browsing API
 <http://code.google.com/apis/safebrowsing/>`_ to obtain a list of malicious
 urls.
-By using this attribute there are rules that you mush obey that we have agreed to by offering this information.
+By using this attribute there are rules that you mush obey, which we have agreed to by offering this information.
 When the `safe` attribute is set as `true` you can proceed as normal, but when it's `false` there are a few things that need to happen.
 When a url is deemed unsafe there will be two additional attributes to the response:

 `safe_type`
-    Will be either `phishing` or `malware`.
+    Will either be `phishing` or `malware`.
 The `phishing` list is from `antiphishing.org <http://www.antiphishing.org/>`_ and the malware list is from `stopbadware.org <http://www.stopbadware.org/>`_.
 Please visit these
     sites for more information.

 `safe_message`.
-    If you are going to display a message to the user notifying them that the url they are about to click on is malicious you need to use these messages or something slightly modified.
+    If you are going to display a message to the user notifying them that the url they are about to click on is malicious, you need to use these messages or something slightly modified.

     `phishing`::